ImageMagick/MagickCache/README.md

 Don't forget your cache key.
 Without it, you will not be able to get, list, delete or expire your content.

-## Get an image from the Magick Cache
+## Get Content from the Magick Cache

 ```
 $ magick-cache -key s5hPjbxEwS get /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson rebecca-ferguson.png